Querylight TS Demo

 It is also the quickest way to understand what Querylight TS is good at in practice.
 Even if you start with a simple search box, the same library can later grow into:

 That matters because beginner-friendly search tooling often becomes a dead end as soon as your requirements grow.
-Querylight TS is designed so the beginner path and the more advanced path stay connected.
+In Querylight TS, you can keep the same documents, build-time JSON payload, and browser hydration flow when you later switch to JSON DSL requests and additional field types.

 There are two paths: